Revelation 22:10

 They have added with other books that they claim to be just as important.
 Other

-not our own private interpretations.
-"If any
+own private interpretations.
+"If any man

-man speak, let him speak as of the oracles of God."
+speak, let him speak as of the oracles of God."
 And even more

 people have added to the scriptures by adding their traditions on top of and in